 The required 1,600 hours must be completed over a period of two to four years.
 You must have at least 100 hours of face-to-face supervision.
 At least 60 of the face-to-face hours must be individual (as opposed to group) supervision.

 Your approved supervisor may be a mental health counselor, social worker, marriage and family therapist, psychologist, or psychiatrist.
-(The board notes that school counselors or school psychologists are not approved as supervisors for mental health counselors.)
+School counselors and school psychologists are not approved as supervisors for mental health counselors.

-You will need to have verification forms sent directly to the board.
-Your approved supervisor will send a Direct Supervision Reference.
-You may also need to send a Counseling Experience Verification-Employment and/ or a Counseling Experience Verification-Self-Employment form.
+You must send verification forms directly to the board.
+Your approved supervisor will send a direct supervision reference.
+You may also need to send a counseling experience verification-employment or a counseling experience verification-self-employment form.

-An associate license is good for two years, but may be renewed once.
+An associate license is good for two years, and may be renewed once.

-Out of state applicants may apply for license by reciprocity.
-If you have at least five years of experience in some other jurisdiction, and you are currently licensed there, you are not required to show that the jurisdiction has licensing requirements that are the same or higher.
+Out-of-state applicants may apply for license by reciprocity.
+If you are currently licensed and have at least five years of experience in another jurisdiction, you are not required to show that the jurisdiction has licensing requirements that are the same or higher.

-If you have fewer years in any jurisdiction, though, you’ll need to demonstrate equivalency.
-You will submit the following:
+If you have fewer years in any jurisdiction, though, you must demonstrate equivalency.
+Submit the following: